enkerewpo/grasp_jeston_control/README.md

 ./install_graspnet.sh
 mv /opt/miniconda3/envs/env1/lib/libstdc++.so.6 /opt/miniconda3/envs/env1/lib/libstdc++.so.6.bak # to fix ROS2 under conda

+# then build some ROS2 packages

+colcon build # under src

 ./test1.sh # to run the official ROS1 demo
 ./test2.sh # to run the actual graspnet that use Jeston's camera topic input
 ```